Renting a Car in Tulum Mexico: The Ultimate Guide

 You need to make sure you will drop the car off with the same amount of gas, not a drop less.

-So make sure you check whether there are gas stations nearby and wait until the last minute to fill up the gas tank at the due level, to avoid paying any extra charges.
+So make sure you check whether there are gas stations nearby and wait until the last minute to fill up the gas tank to the desired level, to avoid paying any extra charges.

 4. Taxes, penalties, and more information that rental companies may not provide